inspec/inspec/docs/dsl_inspec.md

 * `tag` is optional meta-information with with key or key-value pairs
 * `ref` is a reference to an external document
 * `describe` is a block that contains at least one test.
 A `control` block must contain at least one `describe` block, but may contain as many as required
-* `sshd_config` is an InSpec resource.
-For the full list of InSpec resources, see InSpec resource documentation
+* `sshd_config` is an Chef InSpec resource.
+For the full list of Chef InSpec resources, see Chef InSpec resource documentation
 * `its('Port')` is the matcher; `{ should eq '22' }` is the test.
 A `describe` block must contain at least one matcher, but may contain as many as required

 ## Advanced concepts

-With InSpec it is possible to check if at least one of a collection of checks is true.
+With Chef InSpec it is possible to check if at least one of a collection of checks is true.
 For example: If a setting is configured in two different locations, you may want to test if either configuration A or configuration B have been set.
 This is accomplished via `describe.one`.
 It defines a block of tests with at least one valid check.

 ```ruby
 describe.one do